Plane in flight

 How to cancel a nonrefundable flight ticket purchased more than a day ago

-If you purchased a nonrefundable ticket, sometimes that means you're totally out the money, but other times, it means you can still use some of the value of the ticket for a future flight.
-In those cases, generally a cancellation fee will be deducted from the original cost of your flight and then any remaining value is provided as a credit/voucher that can be used toward the purchase of another ticket.
+If you purchased a nonrefundable ticket, sometimes it can mean that you're out the money, but other times, it means you can still use some of the value of the ticket for a future flight.
+Generally, a cancellation fee will be deducted from the original cost of your flight, then any remaining value is provided as a credit/voucher that can be used toward the purchase of another ticket.

 Exactly how much value you'll retain depends on the fees, and those vary by airline.
 As soon as you know you won't make your flight, call the airline immediately and talk to customer service.
 If you're lucky, you'll catch a representative having a great day who is super willing to help you out.
 Be polite, courteous, and gracious—a pleasant attitude can go a long way.